 Nissl staining was performed according to standard laboratory procedures.
 Briefly, paraffin-embedded sections (4 μm) were deparaffinized, hydrated, and rinsed in distilled water for 1 min.
 Then the sections were stained with preheating toluidine blue solution for 30 min, rinsed quickly in distilled water for three times and differentiated in 95% ethyl alcohol until the cells were clear enough for light microscopic (Olympus, Japan) exam.
 Five sections were analyzed for each sample.
 The number of Nissl-stained neurons was measured using Image-Pro Plus 6.0 software (Media Cybernetics, Silver Spring, USA).

 For immunohistochemistry, after being deparaffinized and rehydrated, sections were boiled in citrate buffer (10 mmol/L, pH 6.0) for antigen retrieval and incubated with 3% hydrogen peroxide for 15 min to quench endogenous peroxidase activity, subsequently blocked with phosphate-buffered saline (PBS) containing 10% (v/v) normal goat serum for 30 min.
 The specific primary antibody such as active caspase-3 (1:500), LC3 (1:400), and p62 (1:400) were incubated overnight at 4 °C. After being washed thrice with PBS, sections were incubated with corresponding horse-radish peroxidase (HRP)-conjugated secondary antibody (1:1000) for 1-2 h at RT.
 The stained sections were observed after reacting with DAB (Boster Biological Technology, AR1022) for 5 min under light microscope (Olympus, Japan).
 Cells showing dark brown were regarded as positive cells.
-Three sections were analyzed for each specimen.
+Five sections were analyzed for each specimen.
 The positive staining were quantified using Image-Pro Plus 6.0 software.

 PC12 (TCR 9) cells were obtained from the Cell Bank of Shanghai Institute of Cell Biology, Chinese Academy of Sciences.
 The cells were cultured in RPM1 1640 medium (HyClone, AD17321268) supplemented with 10% fetal bovine serum (Gibco, 1891605) at 37 °C in a humidified 5% CO2 bioclean atmosphere.
 PBDE-47 stock solution was prepared by dissolving PBDE-47 powder into dimethyl sulfoxide (DMSO) (Sigma-Aldrich, D8418).
 PBDE-47 stock solution was diluted with RPM1 1640 medium for the required concentration.
 To investigate the underlying mechanisms of PBDE-47 neurotoxicity, cells in exponential phase were treated with 1.0, 10, 20 μmol/L PBDE-47 for 24 h and 20 μmol/L PBDE-47 for 3, 6, 12, 24 h, respectively (DMSO as vehicle control).